 - Read all about the COVID Alert SA app

-Want to know more about staying safe this December while you enjoy a well-deserved break?
+Want to know more about staying safe this holiday period while you enjoy a well-deserved break?

 - Article 2 in this series of 3: What you need to know to safely meet with your loved ones over the holidays